Take a moment together

 Don't Strike a Pose

 Most couples who hire me will at some stage say how much they hate having their photo taken.
 I get it.
 I hate having my photo taken.
 You know I'm taking photos of you.
 I know you know I'm taking photos of you but... we can pretend I'm not!
-If you give me 10, 20, 30 minutes we can go for a walk.
+10, 20 minutes or 30, 40 minutes for extra time to explore.
 I'll stop to take a safety shot when I find some nice light.
 Just something for the relatives to hang on the mantelpiece.
 Otherwise, just focus on each other.
 Compare notes on your day so far and every now and then you may see me hovering around in the corner of your eye, silently 'not' clicking.
 I may even nudge you with a little direction if I'm feeling bold!

 Strike a Pose

 Then of course there are the couples who are playful in front of the camera.
-And guess what, that's great to!
+And that's great too!
 It's your personality we want here.
-Once again, give me 10, 20, 30 minutes and that should give us the time to explore.
+Once again, give me 10, 20 minutes or 30, 40 minutes for extra time to explore.
 10 minutes and we can achieve the essentials.
 Posed portraits for the mantlepiece in a couple of spots.
 20 minutes, we can do a bit of exploring and catch some animated walking shots.
 With 30+ minutes we can range a little further and get creative.
 I generally recommend against interior portraiture unless there's plenty of natural light.
 Lighting is time consuming and takes me away from photographing so I'll try to avoid it at weddings.

 Think of the Canapés